 Best Uses: Casual wear in warmer temperatures

-This rain jacket features the same DryVent™ waterproofing as other top TNF jackets in a 2-layer construction that sports a mesh lining for breathability.
+This rain jacket features the same DryVent™ waterproofing as other popular TNF jackets.
+It’s designed with a 2-layer construction that sports a mesh lining for breathability.
 A fully-adjustable hood shelters your head from the rain or hides away inside the collar when not in use.

-If you’re planning on wearing the jacket as an shell over a fleece, you may need to move up a size.
-The jacket is slimmer than others here, tapering in slightly at the waist for a more contoured fit.
+If you’re planning on wearing the jacket as a shell over a fleece, you may need to move up a size.
+The jacket is slimmer than others here, tapering in at the waist for a more contoured fit.

-Helly Hansen Women’s Long Belfast
+Helly Hansen Long Belfast

 Weight: 29.6 oz.

-Best Uses: Casual wear in cool weather
+Best Uses: Casual wear in cool rainy weather

-The Long Belfast features Helly Tech Protection, a technology found in many of the best Helly Hansen rain jackets, that gives much more expensive Gore-Tex linings a run for the money.
-The two-layer fabric not just waterproof, but windproof, breathable, and surprisingly warm.
+The Long Belfast features Helly Tech Protection.
+It’s the same technology found in many of the best Helly Hansen rain jackets.
+It even gives more expensive Gore-Tex linings a run for the money.
+The two-layer fabric is not just waterproof, but windproof, breathable, and surprisingly warm.

-Although the style is one-of-a-kind among these women’s rain jackets, the Long Belfast doesn’t suit everyone the same.
-Women with shorter torsos might find the 3/4 length a little too long (might look more like a lab coat than a cute rain jacket.)
+Although the style is one-of-a-kind, the Long Belfast doesn’t suit everyone the same.
+Women with shorter torsos might find the 3/4 length too long.
+(It might end up looking more like a lab coat than a cute rain jacket.)

-Marmot Women’s Precip Jacket
+Marmot Precip Jacket

 Weight: 11.4 oz.